pnxtech/umf/umf.md

 When using UMF in IoT applications `mid` and `rmid` fields should use short hashes where possible.
 Also avoid using UMF fields which your application may not require such as `priority` and `type`.

-Also, it's assumed that messages are transmitted as strings without carriage returns and line feeds to reduce transmission sizes.
+Also, it's assumed that messages are transmitted as strings without carriage returns, and line feeds to reduce transmission sizes.

 ```
 {"mid": "2b9c7ee51117","to": "uid:123","frm": "uid:56","ver": "UMF/1.4","ts": "2013-09-29T10:40Z","bdy": {"msg": "How is it going?"}}